Chevrolet Bolt

-The Chevrolet Bolt EV (marketed in Europe as Opel Ampera-e) is a battery electric subcompact hatchback manufactured and marketed by General Motors under its Chevrolet brand from late 2016 until late 2023, with a brief hiatus between mid-2021 and early 2022.
+The Chevrolet Bolt (marketed in Europe as Opel Ampera-e) is a family of battery electric subcompact hatchbacks and small crossover SUVs manufactured and marketed by General Motors under its Chevrolet brand from late 2016, with hiatuses in 2021-2022 and 2023–2025.
+The 2017-2023 Bolt EV are hatchbacks, while the 2021-2023 Bolt EUV and 2027 Bolt are slightly larger subcompact crossover SUVs.

 The first-generation Bolt was developed and manufactured with LG Corporation.
 Sales of the 2017 Bolt began in California in December 2016; it was released nationwide and international markets release in 2017.
 A rebadged European variant was marketed as the Opel Ampera-e in mainland Europe.
 In 2017, the Bolt was the second-best-selling plug-in car in the United States.
 It was named the 2017 Motor Trend Car of the Year, the 2017 North American Car of the Year, an Automobile magazine 2017 All Star, and was listed in Time magazine's Best 25 Inventions of 2016.
 The Ampera-e was discontinued after 2018.
 By the end of 2020, GM had sold 112,000 Bolt and Ampera-e cars worldwide.
 The first-generation Bolt had been subject to at least three recalls due to battery fire risks.

+The Chevrolet Bolt EUV (short for "electric utility vehicle") is a battery electric subcompact crossover SUV, presented on February 14, 2021.

+As a larger version of the Bolt EV, the EUV shares its BEV2 platform and powertrain.

 In mid-2023, GM officials said they would discontinue the Bolt; after outcry, they announced plans for a next-generation model.
-The second-generation Bolt, based on the Chevrolet Bolt EUV, was unveiled on October 9, 2025 and will go on sale in 2026 as a 2027 model.
+The second-generation Bolt, based on the previous Bolt EUV, was unveiled on October 9, 2025, and will go on sale in 2026 as a 2027 model.